mamedev/buildtools/README.md

 If you are installing it in a location other than the default (*c:\msys64* or *c:\msys32*), after you unpack double-click : **autorebase.bat**

-For simple terminal use **buildtools.bat**  to start, for fancy looking one **conemu.bat**.
+For a simple terminal use **buildtools.bat**  to start.
+For a fancy looking one use **conemu.bat**.
 For more information about Msys2, see http://sourceforge.net/p/msys2/wiki/MSYS2%20introduction/.

 Then, to download the MAME source under your Msys2 user's homedir:
 ```sh